Exact Solutions in Log-Concave Maximum Likelihood Estimation: Certifying solutions with Smale's alpha -theory

 One of our motivating questions was to determine the correct subdivision for a given data set, as was the case in Example \ref{motivatingexample}.
 In this section we describe a procedure based on Smale's $\alpha$-theory that in principle allows us to find the certifiably correct subdivision.
 Recall that the objective function $S(y_1,\dots,y_n)$ depends on a subdivision of the convex hull of the data set $X$.
 If there are $m$ subdivisions, then there are $m$ different objective functions $S_1,\dots, S_m$, and $m$ different possible systems of equations $\nabla S_1 = 0, \dots, \nabla S_m = 0$.
-Given an approximate solution $y^*$, perhaps computed numerically using existing software, we can attempt to $\alpha$-certify that solution using any of these systems as input to Lemma \ref{lemma:reformat-critical-equations} and Theorem \ref{theorem:specialized-gamma-bounds}.
-If we $\alpha$-certify $y^*$ as a solution to the system $\nabla S_j = 0$, corresponding to the $j$th subdivision, then we know that this subdivision refines the correct subdivision.
+Given an estimate of a solution $y^*$, perhaps computed numerically using existing software, we can attempt to $\alpha$-certify that solution using any of these systems as input to Lemma \ref{lemma:reformat-critical-equations} and Theorem \ref{theorem:specialized-gamma-bounds}.
+As we collect $\alpha$-certified critical points for the various objective functions, we can use this data to determine the correct subdivision, helping to answer our motivating question.

 In practice, we have found that numerically computed solutions $y^*$ are often not $\alpha$-certified, using any of the systems $\nabla S_i = 0$.
 However, using a brute-force search over all possible additional digits, we often can find one system $\nabla S_j = 0$ to which $y^* + \varepsilon$ is an $\alpha$-certified solution.
 Here, $\varepsilon = (\varepsilon_1,\dots, \varepsilon_n)$ is a vector providing additional digits of precision to each component of $y^*$.
 As we compute $\alpha$-values for each $y^* + \varepsilon$, we move in the direction which causes a decrease in the computed $\alpha$-value, until we are able to find an $\alpha$-certified $y^* + \varepsilon$.
 We describe this in the following